Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter8-13_llm_preprocessor_preprocessed_by_llm.md

 In case the sensor/actuator hardware is accessed via bus communication, e.g. is located on a LIN slave, no such mapping constraints apply (note that this is not handled via the IO hardware abstraction layer).

-SensorActuatorSwComponentType Class Package M2::AUTOSARTemplates::SWComponentTemplate::Components Note The SensorActuatorSwComponentType introduces the possibility to link from the software representation of a sensor/actuator to its hardware description provided by the ECU Resource Template.
-Base Attribute sensorActuator Tags: atp.recommendedPackage=SwComponentTypes ARElement,ARObject,AtomicSwComponentType,AtpBlueprint,AtpBlueprintable,AtpClassifier,AtpType,CollectableElement,Identifiable,Multilanguage Referrable,PackageableElement,Referrable,SwComponentType Datatype HwDescriptionEntity ref Reference from the Sensor Actuator Software Mul.
-Kind Note Component Type to the description of the actual hardware.
-1

 Table 10.1: SensorActuatorSwComponentType

 #@SECTION: 10.5 I/O Hardware Abstraction
 #@CLASS: EcuAbstractionSwComponentType
+#@CLASS: HwElement
+#@CLASS: BswModuleDescription
+#@CLASS: SwcBswMapping
+#@CLASS: InternalBehavior

 [TPS_SWCT_01389] I/O Hardware Abstraction interfaces MCAL drivers (cid:100) The I/O Hardware Abstraction interfaces on one side the MCAL drivers via Standardized Interfaces and on the other side the Sensor Actuator Software Component via AUTOSAR Interfaces.
 On the VFB[3] the I/O Hardware Abstraction is represented by the EcuAbstractionSwComponentType. (cid:99)()

 [TPS_SWCT_01390] I/O Hardware Abstraction might have sub-structures (cid:100) Depending on the complexity of an ECU, the I/O Hardware Abstraction might have sub-structures.
 In this case the I/O Hardware Abstraction Layer is described by several different EcuAbstractionSwComponentTypes on M1. (cid:99)()

+Table 10.2: EcuAbstractionSwComponentType

 [TPS_SWCT_01391] I/O Hardware Abstraction abstracts from the location of peripheral I/O devices (cid:100) The I/O Hardware Abstraction abstracts from the location of peripheral I/O devices (on-chip or on-board) and the ECU hardware layout and has therefore dependencies to ECU Hardware described by HwElements.
 In addition, the EcuAbstractionSwComponentType is a hybrid concept sharing features of both software-components and basic software modules. (cid:99)()

 [TPS_SWCT_01392] Mapping between the EcuAbstractionSwComponentType and the corresponding BswModuleDescription (cid:100) The BSW part is described by the means of the Basic Software Module Template.
 The mapping between the EcuAbstractionSwComponentType and the corresponding BswModuleDescription is provided by the class SwcBswMapping which in addition also maps the two corresponding InternalBehaviors.
 This mechanism is further explained in [7]. (cid:99)()

 Figure 10.7: EcuAbstractionSwComponentType

 #@SECTION: 10.6 Complex Driver
 #@CLASS: AtomicSwComponentType
 #@CLASS: ComplexDeviceDriverSwComponentType
 #@CLASS: EcuAbstractionSwComponentType
 #@CLASS: SwcBswMapping
 #@CLASS: SwcInternalBehavior
+#@CLASS: HwElement
+#@CLASS: BswModuleDescription
+#@CLASS: SwcBswMapping
+#@CLASS: InternalBehavior

 [TPS_SWCT_01393] Complex Driver (cid:100) A Complex Driver implements complex sensor evaluation and actuator control with direct access to the Microcontroller using specific interrupts and/or complex Microcontroller peripherals to fulfill the special functional and timing requirements.
-In addition it might be used to implement enhanced services / protocols or encapsulates legacy functionality of a non-AUTOSAR system. (cid:99)() See also document [3].
+In addition it might be used to implement enhanced services / protocols or encapsulates legacy functionality of a non-AUTOSAR system. (cid:99)()
+See also document [3].

 [TPS_SWCT_01394] Complex Driver is represented by the ComplexDeviceDriverSwComponentType (cid:100) On the VFB the Complex Driver is represented by the ComplexDeviceDriverSwComponentType.
 An ECU might have zero to many different ComplexDeviceDriverSwComponentTypes. (cid:99)()

-The ComplexDeviceDriverSwComponentType is a special AtomicSwComponentType that has direct access to hardware on an ECU and which is therefore linked to a specific ECU or specific hardware.
-The ComplexDeviceDriverSwComponentType introduces the possibility to link from the software representation to its hardware description provided by the ECU Resource Template.

 Table 10.3: ComplexDeviceDriverSwComponentType